ServiceWeaver/weaver/website/docs.md

 # Multiprocess

+## Getting Started

 You can use `weaver multi` to deploy a Service Weaver application across multiple processes on your local machine, with each component replica running in a separate OS process.
 Create [a config file](#config-files), say `weaver.toml`, that points to your compiled Service Weaver application.

 ```toml